Dadang Suprayogi: Government minister

-His first ministerial appointment was in 25 June 1958 while he held the rank of colonel, as State Minister for Economic Stabilization in the Djuanda Cabinet.
+His first ministerial appointment was on 25 June 1958 while he held the rank of colonel, as State Minister for Economic Stabilization in the Djuanda Cabinet.
 In the succeeding First Working Cabinet, he was appointed a full Minister of Production, and in the Second Working Cabinet he had been promoted to brigadier general while maintaining his ministerial post.
 The Third Working Cabinet saw Suprayogi's office being elevated to Coordinating Minister, at a time when he had been promoted to major general.
 He also held a secondary office as Minister of Public Works and Power in the Third Working Cabinet.

 During Suprayogi's tenure as public works minister, he oversaw several large-scale projects such as the construction of the Jatiluhur Dam, the Ngurah Rai Airport, the Ampera Bridge, and construction in Jakarta related to the 1962 Asian Games (such as the Semanggi Interchange and the Senayan Sports Complex).
 In the Fourth Working Cabinet, Suprayogi would no longer serve as coordinating minister, though Suprayogi remained public works minister.
 He maintained his office in the Dwikora Cabinet, but was replaced by Sutami in the Revised Dwikora Cabinet.

 Suprayogi was appointed chairman of the Audit Board of Indonesia (BPK) in 1966.
 The Audit Board had previously been largely ineffective under Sukarno's presidency due to presidential control, and it did not begin investigating smaller cases of corruption until 1967.
 He remained chairman until his replacement by Umar Wirahadikusumah in 1973.